Reviewable/Reviewable/enterprise/config.md

 You should run at least 2 server instances, fronted by a load-balancing HTTP proxy.
 (You can technically run just one and connect to it directly, but such a configuration won't be reliable and won't be able to handle SSL connections.)
 The servers are stateless (with the exception of `REVIEWABLE_USER_CONTENT_PATH`, see below) so you can start/stop as many of them as you want without problems.
 As of this writing, the main reviewable.io service doesn't typically need to scale up to more than 8 `g1-small` instances.

 The servers expect to be restarted automatically if the process exits.
 They'll exit with a non-zero exit code if something went terribly wrong.
-You can safely kill a process at any time but it's always preferable to make a clean exit by setting `GAE_VM` (see below) and using `/_ah/stop`.
+You can safely kill a process at any time but it's always preferable to make a clean exit by sending it `SIGTERM`.
 Doing so will potentially avoid delays on retrying interrupted tasks.

 The servers will write logs to `stdout` and `stderr`, with no timestamps.
 Some issues will be easier to debug if your environment collects, aggregates, and timestamps those logs.